MaxEpstein/23-24_Cansat/Documentation/Resources.md

 17. `GPS_SATS` is the number of GPS satellites being tracked by the GPS receiver.
 This must be an integer.
 18. `TILT_X`, `TILT_Y` are the angles of the Cansat X and Y axes in degrees, with a resolution of 0.01 degrees, where zero degrees is defined as when the axes are perpendicular to the Z axis which is defined as towards the center of gravity of the Earth.
 19. `ROT_Z` is the rotation rate of the Cansat in degrees per second with a resolution of 0.1 degrees per second.
 20. `CMD_ECHO` is the text of the last command received and processed by the Cansat.
 For example, CXON or SP101325.
 See the command section for details of command formats.
-Do not include commas characters.
+Do not include com characters.
 21. `[,,OPTIONAL_DATA]` are zero or more additional fields the team considers important following two commas, which indicate a blank field.
 This data must follow the same format rules (including the use of comma characters ',') to facilitate review of the CSV files by the judges after the mission.

 ### 3.3.1.2 Telemetry Data Files